-Japanese bronze of Jurojin 寿老人, the God of learning and longevity with a silver and shakudo crane signed in a rectangular reserve Seiun 晴雲 on a wood base inlaid with silver wire decorations, late Meiji period 1868-1912.
+Japanese bronze figure of Jurojin 寿老人, the God of learning and longevity holding in his hand the sacred scroll worked in silver, gold, shakudo and shibuichi accompanied by a crane standing on one leg with details finely carved, signed in a rectangular plaque Seiun 晴雲 on a wood base inlaid with fine silver wire decorations, late Meiji period (1868-1912).

 Juro okimono, Hakkeido (Okimono of God Jurojin, Hakkeido) 壽老置物, 八景堂.